cutemachine/sui-parcel/README.md

 # SUI-Parcel

-Launch your own projects in no time with SUI-Parcel.
+Launch your own React projects in no time with SUI-Parcel.

 This is a basic React app which includes some [Semantic-UI React](https://react.semantic-ui.com/introduction) components.